yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Driver release 24.1.1 introduced the first public release of [AFMF](https://community.amd.com/t5/gaming/amd-fluid-motion-frames-is-out-now-on-amd-radeon-rx-7000-series/ba-p/634372), AMD’s game independent frame generation algorithm.

 “But writer, AFMF is only for Direct3D 11 and 12 games!”
 You say.
-That’s where you’re wrong, you see, our best spy, agent Twilight, got his hands on some fantastic information, AFMF can be run on Vulkan, OpenGL, and Direct3D 9/10 too, it only needs a registry edit:
+That’s where you’re wrong, you see, the [Guru3D forums](https://forums.guru3d.com/threads/amd-software-adrenalin-edition-23-40-01-10-preview-driver-for-amd-fluid-motion-frames.449598/page-35#post-6197794) got some fantastic information, AFMF can be run on Vulkan, OpenGL, and Direct3D 9/10 too, it only needs a registry edit:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\AMD\DVR]